florekem/lncRNAinCla/manuscript/06-Figures_captions.md

 **Fig. 8** Expression of putative MALAT1 (A), HOTAIR (B) and HOTTIP (C) in whitefish liver after 1d, 6d and 9d of MC-LR exposure quantified using Real-Time PCR.

-**Additional File 1** Histograms and normal QQ-plots of minimum free energy (MFE), content of GC base pairs and sequence length in protein-coding and non-coding transcripts.
+**Additional File 1** Histograms and normal Q-Q plots of minimum free energy (MFE), content of GC base pairs and sequence length in protein-coding and non-coding transcripts.

-**Additional File 2** Details regarding data availability.

-**Additional File 3** The detail statistics for the quality of sequencing data of all samples used for *de novo* assembly of liver transcriptome.
-Samples in **bold** were used in further analysis.
+**Additional File 2** The detail statistics for the quality of sequencing data of all (52) samples used for de novo assembly of liver transcriptome.
+Samples in bold were used further in this study for quantitative analysis of lncRNA.

-**Additional File 4** Contig metrics of filtered de novo assembled liver transcriptome.
+**Additional File 3** Contig metrics of filtered de novo assembled liver transcriptome.
 All metrics were calculated using Transrate version 1.0.3.

-**Additional File 5** Alignment of our putative MALAT1 transcript to the seed sequence of human MALAT1 deposited in Rfam database.
+**Additional File 4** Alignment of our putative MALAT1 transcript to the seed sequence of human MALAT1 deposited in Rfam database.
 (A) Output of cmscan hit alignment.
 (B) ClustalO alignment.

-**Additional File 6** Comparison of Gene Ontology terms of co-upregulated (A) and co-downregulated (B) putative PCT/3'UTR transcript pairs between 6d (red bars) and 9d (gray bars).
+**Additional File 5** Comparison of Gene Ontology terms of co-upregulated (A) and co-downregulated (B) putative PCT/3'UTR transcript pairs between 6d (red bars) and 9d (gray bars).

-**Additional File 7** Expression of selected putative novel lncRNAs in whitefish liver after 1d, 6d and 9d quantified using Real-Time PCR.
+**Additional File 6** Expression of selected putative novel lncRNAs in whitefish liver after 1d, 6d and 9d quantified using Real-Time PCR.
 Transcripts were selected based on RNA-Seq results.